rdgacarvalho/CoreOS-Kubernetes-Calico/ansible/readme.md

-# Welcome to Ansible area
+# Ansible area

-## Here you will find a playbooks to configure docker to use device mapper (LVM)
+Here you will find a playbooks to configure docker to use device mapper (LVM)

-#### Remember to define your invetory into the host file of your ansible controller.
+Remember to define your invetory into the host file of your ansible controller.

 # Infrastructure:

-* Docker Swarm
+1. Docker Swarm

-* 01 manager
+  1. 01 manager
-* 03 workers
+  2. 03 workers

 ## 1 - Add a new hard disk (HD) on-the-fly to your servers on your cluster.
 After that just running the playbook from the manager.